Jim Seals

-James Eugene "Jim" Seals (October 17, 1942 (Note: While some sources have said that Seals was born on October 17, 1941, public records of his birth list him as being born in 1942.) — June 6, 2022) was an American folk musician.
-He was one half of the folk duo Seals and Crofts with Dash Crofts and was the older brother of Danny "England Dan" Seals.
+James Eugene Seals (October 17, 1942 (Note: While some sources have said that Seals was born on October 17, 1941, public records of his birth list him as being born in 1942.) – June 6, 2022) was an American folk musician.
+He was one half of the folk duo Seals & Crofts with Dash Crofts and was the older brother of Danny "England Dan" Seals.

 Seals was a multi-instrumentalist, playing the fiddle as a child before playing saxophone in bands throughout his teenage years, where he eventually met Dash Crofts, then a drummer.
-The two formed soft rock duo Seals and Crofts, in which both members sang and played the guitar and mandolin among other instruments; they would go on to record hits such as "Summer Breeze" and "Diamond Girl".
+The two formed soft rock duo Seals & Crofts, in which both members sang and played the guitar and mandolin among other instruments; they would go on to record hits such as "Summer Breeze" and "Diamond Girl".
 Seals died in 2022.

 Early life

-Seals was born in Sidney, Texas to pipe-fitter Wayland Seals and Susan Taylor Seals, he grew up in Iraan.
-His father was also a guitar player who encouraged Jim to play the guitar.
-Jim's older brother, Eddie, was born in 1937 to Wayland and his former partner Clodell who died in 1940.
-Seals recalled that he grew up surrounded by oil rigs and smoke covered the air, "the stench was so bad, you couldn't breathe".
+Seals was born to pipefitter Wayland Seals and Susan Taylor Seals in Sidney, Texas.
+He grew up in Iraan, Texas.
+Seals recalled that he grew up surrounded by oil rigs and smoke covered the air.
+"The stench was so bad, you couldn't breathe."
+Jim's older brother, Eddie, was born in 1937 to Wayland and his former partner Clodell, who died in 1940.
+His father played guitar and he encouraged Jim to play the guitar.
+When Jim showed interest in a traveling fiddler soon after, at age 5 or 6, Wayland bought him his first fiddle to learn to play on.

-He learned how to play the Fiddle at age 5 or 6 after seeing a travelling fiddler, which led to his father ordering him the instrument soon after.